SampleFix: Learning to Generate Functionally Diverse Fixes: Experiments

 \section{Experiments}

 We evaluate our approach on the task of repairing common programming errors.
-We evaluate the diversity and accuracy of our sampled error corrections as well as compare our proposed method with the state-of-the-art.
+We evaluate the diversity and accuracy of our sampled error corrections as well as compare our proposed method with the state of the art.